David Byerman: Director of the Legislative Research Commission

 In 2017, the LRC announced that it had updated its measurement of employee satisfaction, using an identical survey to one used to diagnose widespread employee dissatisfaction previously.
 The updated survey dramatic improvement for the agency under Byerman's leadership, with LRC showing improvements in 49 of the 54 areas in which employee satisfaction was measured.
-The area that showed the biggest change between 2014 and 2017 reflected increased confidence that LRC’s hiring practices are consistent for all job openings.
-On a four-point scale, employee responses on that topic were almost nine-tenths of a point higher in this year’s survey.
+The area that showed the biggest change between 2014 and 2017 reflected increased confidence that LRC's hiring practices are consistent for all job openings.
+On a four-point scale, employee responses on that topic were almost nine-tenths of a point higher in this year's survey.
 Overall, employee satisfaction with Byerman's performance as Director was measured at 73%.
 Shortly after the survey results were released, Byerman received a contract extension from the Legislative Research Commission.

 In August, 2018, legislative leadership informed Director Byerman that his contract would not be renewed for a fourth year.
 The move was widely believed to have been made for political reasons, causing an outcry from editorial pages and constituent groups.
 Upon news breaking of his pending departure, Byerman was hailed by constituents and some legislative leaders for his efforts at transparency, citizen engagement, and youth empowerment.
 In a statement, House Minority Leader Rocky Adkins hailed Byerman for bringing “a deep level of experience and expertise.
 Legislators and legislative staff alike owe him a great deal for his many contributions.”
-The role of LRC Director is being handled on an acting basis by partisan staff at the current time, for the first time in the history of the agency.
+The role of LRC Director, up until the end of Director Byerman's term a strictly nonpartisan role, has since been filled by staffers with long ties to Republican leadership, who had previously held partisan roles.

+CEO of Chester County, Pennsylvania

+In November 2024, the Chester County Commission announced that Byerman would be the county's first Chief Executive Officer.
+The move marked a return to a county where Byerman lived in the 1990s.
+In this role, Commission Chair Josh Maxwell indicated that Byerman would be responsible for the overall leadership of the county's 2,600 employees and for shaping the county's strategic vision.
+He is responsible for a budget of over $730 million and a workforce of more than 2,600 employees.

+In September 2025, Byerman was invited to participate in a live panel discussion on immigration sponsored by WHYY and The Welcoming Center, where he described his efforts to convene an Immigration Working Group (IWG) for the County.
+The IWG brings together county departments under his supervision — including prison, emergency services, and health — with nonprofit leaders, mushroom farmers, and human rights advocates.
+Its mission includes three core goals: "One is to share information and dispel disinformation...
+Two is to identify new channels of communication, so we’re ready for major news developments when they happen, and we have those connections already.
+And three is to identify issues that need to be elevated to the county commissioners, to our state legislative delegation and to our federal delegation."